StevenMayher/431-2021/classes/class13/projectAearly.md

 - Ying Xiong and Audrey Zhu "Investigating Median Household Income and Potential Influencing Factors in Six States from the 2021 County Health Rankings Dataset" which is also longer than it should be.
 - Modong Yang and Ziyin Zhao "The influence of unemployment, some college, food insecurity and income inequality on violent crime in counties in Midwest states" which is also too long, and needs some focus.

+### Individual Proposals

-and from the following 23 individuals:
+We received early proposals from the following 23 individuals:

 - Allison Bode "Effect of smoking, food insecurity, sleep, and diabetes on adult obesity rate in Ohio, California, Florida, and North Carolina"
 - Michael Douglass "Does Educating our Youth Have Anything to Do with Our Happiness?"